trailblazer/trailblazer.github.io/gems/reform/validation.md

 Since Reform 2.0, you can pick your validation backend.
 This can either be `ActiveModel::Validations` or `dry-validation`.

 Reform 2.2 will drop ActiveModel-support.
-You can still use it, but we won't be actively maintaining it anymore.
+You can still use it (and it will work!), but we won't be actively maintaining it anymore.
+In other words, `ActiveModel::Validations` and Reform should be working until at least Reform 3.0.

 ## Overview